-Uncollected mail can indicate to the outside world that the property is vacant which could leave it vulnerable to a break in.
+Uncollected mail can indicate to the outside world that the property is vacant which could leave it vulnerable to a breakin.

 You can arrange for any post to be redirected by Royal Mail.
-This can be done either at any post office branch or online.
+This can be done either at any post office branch or can be done online.